Limman-qaidev/mailmkt/README.md

 * **Double opt‑in** – `POST /subscribe` issues a confirmation token, and `GET /confirm/<token>` activates the subscriber.
 * **A/B testing** – the `ab_testing` package assigns recipients to variants and extends `email_map.db` with a `variant` column.
 * **Workflows** – background workers (via RQ or Celery) consume the event stream to schedule follow‑ups.
 An example IMAP polling task (`workflows/seed_polling.py`) demonstrates how to check a spam folder.
+* **Distribution list recommendations** – campaign-based suggestions powered by a logistic regression model.
+See [docs/distribution_lists.md](docs/distribution_lists.md) for the full flow.

 ## Getting Started